jhennies/amst/README.md

                          stdout=subprocess.PIPE, stderr=subprocess.STDOUT)

 Also see https://github.com/almarklein/pyelastix/pull/8

+### Result data seems all-zero

+There seems to be some debug code left in the pyelastix package.
-If your result data seems all-zero check line 558 in pyelastix.py.
+Check line 558 in pyelastix.py.
 If it is

     im = im* (1.0/3000)